 Enrollees must keep in mind that services are only covered by Medicaid if preformed by an in-network medical provider.
 After applying to Medicaid, approved petitioners will find out what services are available to them free of cost and which providers are in the program’s network.
 However, officials will extend Medicaid coverage to out-of-network providers and non-covered health care treatments with prior authorization.

-Find out what health care services are covered by Medicaid by federal mandate in our free guide.
+Find out what health care services are covered by Medicaid in our free guide.

 What services are not covered by Medicaid in Minnesota?